metareflection/plti-class/schedule.md

 Guest lecture by Kartik Chandra (MIT) around [memo](https://github.com/kach/memo), a new probabilistic programming language for expressing computational cognitive models.

-Paper of the day: TBD.
+Paper of the day: shared draft on Ed.
+Feedback encouraged.

 ## Week 11